table of contents

 Beef and pork are staple foods for a keto diet.
 There are no carbs in these foods.
 Red meat is rich in high-quality protein, fat, B-vitamins, iron, and several other nutrients (USDA, 2019-b).

-If your goal with the keto diet is to lose weight, eating enough protein can help minimize muscle loss while maximizing fat loss (Cava, 2017).
+If your goal with the keto diet is weight loss, eating enough protein can help minimize muscle loss while maximizing fat loss (Cava, 2017).

 Fatty fish is a good addition to a keto diet because it’s full of omega-3 fatty acids that are good for heart health (Jain, 2015).
 Since red meats, which contain less healthy omega-6 fatty acids, are a staple in the keto diet, it’s important to add fatty fish to balance out those fatty acids.
 Excessive omega-6 intake may increase inflammation, while omega-3s help reduce inflammation (Innes, 2018).